Studio2B-GmbH/CurbVR/README.md

 This chapter aims to show the effects of an unrestrained climate change in different scenarios.
 Currently, one scenario is provided, which shows a forest fire in the state of Brandenburg, Germany.

 ## Documentation
 Documentation will be provided as soon as there is a playable version of this app available

 ## Build
 A build will be provided as soon as there is a playable version of this app available

+## Licencse:

+All contents of this repository are licensed under the GPL-3.0 license

 ## Sponsoring:
 The creation of this app was financed by the PrototypeFund, a project of the Federal Ministry of Education and Research of Germany (BMBF).